 Student Assistance Counselors

-Each high school has a full-time student services specialist and each middle school shares a specialist with another middle school campus.
+Each high school has a full-time Student Assistance Counselor and each middle school shares a Student Assistance Counselor with another middle school campus.
 In addition, the specialists are assigned to a cluster of elementary campuses as a resource.

 High school students who want to be positive role models for their peers can join the LIGHT Brigade.
 Members pledge to live a positive drug and violence-free lifestyle and to encourage and educate others to do the same through prevention activities.